taimac/my_first_github_repository/README.md

 # my_first_github_repository
 Here is my first GitHub repository.
 Let's get started with GitHub by Complete Git Guide: Understand and Master Git and GitHub O'Reilly

-README.md file was just edited manually
+README.md file was just edited manually.
+One more edited on GitHub